 In 2009, ICE renegotiated all existing MOAs using a new, standardized template.
-In 2013, the MOA was revised based on a recommendation from the Office of Inspector General to update language that did not clearly specify program requirements or provide a measurable standard for assessing compliance.9 In 2020, 75 jail enforcement MOAs were renewed by ICE with revised language that removed end dates from the 287(g) agreements and reduced requirements for designated officers.10
+In 2013, the MOA was revised based on a recommendation from the Office of Inspector General to update language that did not clearly specify program requirements or provide a measurable standard for assessing compliance.
+In 2020, 75 jail enforcement MOAs were renewed by ICE with revised language that removed end dates from the 287(g) agreements and reduced requirements for designated officers.

-Due to mounting concern over the impact of the 287(g) program on immigrants and police-community relations, and in response to the growth of another local law enforcement-federal immigration program, Secure Communities,11 the task force and hybrid models were discontinued.
+Due to mounting concern over the impact of the 287(g) program on immigrants and police-community relations, and in response to the growth of another local law enforcement-federal immigration program, Secure Communities, the task force and hybrid models were discontinued.

 Federal funding for the 287(g) program hit a high in Fiscal Years (FY) 2010-2013 at \$68 million.
 Annual appropriations cover the cost of training 287(g) officers and fund the program's management and oversight.
 Given the subsequent scaling back of the program, the request for appropriations decreased starting in FY 2014 to \$24 million, where it remained through FY 2022.
+Congressional proposals related to funding and budget under the second Trump administration have included proposals that would increase funding by millions of new dollars to support the 287(g) program and other initiatives that deputize local police to enforce federal immigration law.